Pretriangulated 2-representations via dg algebra 1-morphisms: Introduction

 The results of this paper refine and extend some of the constructions given in the setup of $p$-dg $2$-representations from \cite{LM}.
 It would be possible to adapt the constructions of algebra $1$-morphisms of the present paper to the $p$-dg setup (for $\operatorname{char} \Bbbk=p$) in order to be applied to the categorifications of quantum groups at $p$-th roots of unity of \cite{EQ,EQ2}.
 Further, the setup presented here could be adapted to incorporate $\mathbb{Z}/2\mathbb{Z}$-gradings as used, e.g., in \cite{ElQ,EL}.

 The paper is organized as follows.
-Section~\ref{sec:dggen} introduces the technical constructions for dg categories required in this paper, including a description of compact dg modules as a dg enriched generalization of the projective abelianization of a finitary category of \cite{Fr} by adding cokernels.
+Section~\ref{sec:dggen} introduces the technical constructions for dg categories required in this paper, including a description of the dg category of compact objects as a dg enriched generalization of the projective abelianization of a finitary category of \cite{Fr} by adding cokernels.
 Next, Section~\ref{dg2} introduces dg $2$-categories and pretriangulated $2$-representations, including the concepts of \emph{cyclic} and \emph{quotient-simple} pretriangulated $2$-representations and explains how pretriangulated $2$-representations induce triangulated homotopy $2$-representations.
 The main results of the paper are found in Section~\ref{alg1morsec} revolving around associating dg algebra $1$-morphisms to pretriangulated $2$-representations.
 Finally, Section~\ref{sec:examples} discusses various classes of examples.